DragonFoxCollective/SBEPIS-docs/Alchemy/Bit.md

 A bit is one of 48 pieces of data represented by holes punched in an item card.
-These bits correspond to functional tags that, together, define the base functions of an item.
-An item with no bits is a Perfectly Generic Object, although an object with no bits may still have Aesthetic Tags.
+These bits correspond to attributes that, together, define the base functions of an item.
+An item with no bits is a Perfectly Generic Object, although an object with no bits may still have [[Tag|tags]].
 Bits are listed in no particular order.

 | Bit | Description |
 | --- | --- |